 The demand forecasting process described in this solution can be operationalized and deployed in Microsoft AI platform.
 Microsoft AI platform has advanced analytics tools for data ingestion, data storage, scheduling, and advanced analytics.
 These tools are all the essential tools for running a demand forecasting solution that can be integrated with your current production systems.

 For an example of a demand forecasting solution for shipping and distribution similar to the solution described in this article, see the Azure AI Gallery.
 General characteristics of demand forecasting solutions like the one proposed here are:

 - There are numerous kinds of items with differing volumes, that roll up under one or more category levels.

-- The volumes of the items differ widely, with possibly a substantial number that have zero volume at times.
+- The volumes of the items differ widely, with possibly a large number that have zero volume at times.

-- The quantities committed or returned are not strongly price sensitive.
-In other words, the delivery company cannot strongly influence quantities by short-term changes in prices, although there may be other determinants that affect volume, such as weather.
+- The quantities committed or returned aren't strongly price sensitive.
+In other words, the delivery company can't strongly influence quantities by short-term changes in prices, although there may be other determinants that affect volume, such as weather.

-- Azure Blob Storage for intermediate storage of generated forecasts
+- Azure Blob Storage for intermediate storage of generated forecasts.

-- Power BI dashboard to display and drill down on the forecasts
+- Power BI dashboard to display and drill down on the forecasts.

 - Demand forecasting for shipping and distribution solution in the Azure AI Gallery